1. Briefly describe the curriculum for the Renaissance Engineering Programme (REP).

 Students have to indicate their choice of specialisation at the end of Year 1.

 12. What are the primary differences between the overseas universities in the US (Berkeley and Northwestern), London (Imperial) and Canada (University of British Columbia, University of Toronto and University of Waterloo)?

 Before you make a decision, it is advisable to talk to seniors who have already been to these places.
 In addition, there are resources available online that reflect the academic strengths of the different schools.
-By taking a holistic approach to evaluate, REP students will be able to decide on the place that best suits their needs.
-In terms of internship arrangement, students heading to Imperial and Northwestern will start their internship before the start of their 3rd academic year while those in Berkeley and British Columbia will do it at the end of their 3rd academic year.
+REP students can decide on the place that best suits their needs.
+In terms of professional attachment arrangement, students heading to ICL and NU will start their professional attachment before the start of their 3rd academic year while those in UCB and UBC, UoT and UoW will do it at the end of their 3rd academic year.

 13. Can one take more courses or change modules when overseas?

 REP values the vast experiences from different culture, people, business environment and geography – these are deemed to be equally important and hence would discourage students to change courses or take more modules.
 Do not be crammed with a lot of intense new curriculum.
 It is by intentional design that REP looks at modules mapping carefully with the overall objective kept in focus.

 14. What kind of professional attachment opportunities can students enjoy?

 Students will be able to do a 10-12 weeks professional attachment in US, UK, Europe or Singapore.
 The professional attachment can be self-sourced or placed by the Career Attachment Office.
 It can be in private organisations, start-ups, research institutes or research departments in an overseas university.
 Examples of organisations which students had interned include Dyson, Siemens, Merck & Co. and McLaren Applied Technologies, just to name a few.
 For students who are on an external scholarship depending on the needs of the organisation sponsoring the scholarship, some may have to fulfil their professional attachment locally.

 15. Can students take on more than one professional attachment in the REP?

 Career and Employment